Power Ranger Toys

 Pros:

-- Easy to use and easy to wear
+• Easy to use and easy to wear

-- Light-up effect adds extra fun
+• Light-up effect adds a fun visual element

 Cons:

-- Only has lights, not sound effects
+• Only includes lights, no sound effects

 Power Rangers Dino Fury 5 Team Multipack